 Step 1: Name

-This is probably the easiest step because you don’t have to rely on much data.
-You will use the main gender you found in your Facebook research but the name is entirely up to you.
-As humans we love to name things, and creating a name helps brings to life your search persona.
-To keep the focus on your SEO, avoid using a name of someone you know – this includes friends, co-workers, or family members.
+This is probably the easiest step because you don’t have to rely on data.
+You will use the main gender you found in your Facebook research, but the name is entirely up to you.
+As humans, we love to name things, and creating a name helps bring to life your search persona.
+To keep the focus on your SEO, avoid using the name of someone you know, including friends, co-workers, or family members.

 Being that 54% of Egg Head Homes’ demographic were women, the name I selected for the primary search persona is:

 With a name, you can now add a photo.
 A photo puts a face to the name and makes it easier to visualize the search persona when creating your SEO assets.
 Don’t use pictures that have copyrights.
 Go to websites like pexels.com, unsplash.com, and pixabay.com to find high-quality images that are free from any legalities.

 Please meet our ideal search customer Lori Thomas!